top of page

 Availability of the Parties Involved

 Sometimes, the delay in settling a claim is due to something as simple as scheduling.
 If the insurance company’s representatives, your lawyer, or even the responsible party aren't available to meet or discuss, your claim may be delayed.
 Conflicting schedules, vacations, and other obligations can cause setbacks.
-While this might seem trivial, it can extend the claim process more than you'd expect!
+While this might seem trivial, it can significantly extend the claim process!

 Conclusion: How Long Does It Really Take?